tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 ```

 Since the JIT probably already knows about the types of the arguments to the C
-function (and probably has also unboxed them), all of the intermediate work can
+extension function (and probably has also unboxed them), all of the
-be elided.
+intermediate work can be elided.
 This makes for much less work!

 To checkout the changes to PyPy, look at [this stack of
 commits](https://github.com/pypy/pypy/compare/3a06bbe5755a1ee05879b29e1717dcbe230fdbf8...branches/py3.10-mb-typed-sig-experiments).